2019 Regular Session

 WHEREAS, we can never repay our debt to fallen law enforcement officers and their families, but we must do what we can, with all that we have, to live our lives in a way that pays tribute to their memory.
 We should not pause and remember to thank law enforcement officers only in the wake of tragedy, we should do it every day:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby express the profound sorrow of the Legislature on the loss of Brookhaven Police Officer James Kevin White while on official duty and extend our deepest sympathy to his bereaved family.

-BE IT FURTHER RESOLVED , That this resolution be presented to the Mississippi Film Commission (Office) and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Officer James Kevin White, forwarded to the Brookhaven Chief of Police and the Governor and made available to the Capitol Press Corps.